kabirbose/kabirbose/README.md

 # About Me
 - 3rd year university student
 - Interested in cybersecurity and networking
-- Enjoys football and swimming
+- Enjoys soccer and swimming
 - Avid comic book reader

 # Stack